Times of the School Day

 The Register closes at 9.05, children arriving after this time will be recorded as late (unauthorised absence).

-School staff are on duty to supervise the children 15 minutes before the start and at the end of the school day.
-At the beginning of each day, children are able to go straight into their class rooms for “Early Bird” tasks.
+At the beginning of each day, children are able to go straight into their classrooms for “Early Bird” tasks.

 We run a bookable Breakfast Club from 8am at the Infant Site which is open to all children.
 (Juniors included)